 Besides, The Speeder is designed not to have exposed rotor systems, making driving smoother and safer than other VTOL (vertical takeoff and landing) vehicles.
 The machine could reach maximum speeds of more than 150 mph (240 km/h), has 20 minutes of run time, can reach 15,000ft (4500m) altitude, and be refueled in less than five minutes, according to the first rumors.

-The Speeder should feasibly be able to provide quick cargo transportation for emergency services and military in a much shorter period.
+The Speeder should feasibly be able to provide quick cargo transportation for emergency services and the military in a much shorter period.

-The company will provide three different versions: a military version, and two recreational versions.
+The company will provide three different versions: a military version and two recreational versions.
 The Ultralight Version (UVS) will not require a pilot’s license to operate.
 It will be limited to carrying 5 gallons of fuel and to 60 mph flying speed.
 The Experimental Version (EVS) will require a private pilot’s license to fly and will have no fuel or speed restrictions.
-Full training will be provided at the JPA authorized training centers to drive the vehicle.
+Full training will be provided at the JPA-authorized training centers to drive the vehicle.

 But all that is not for now.
 The prototype is not yet developed.
 However, CEO and founder David Mayman has already launched functional back-end reactors and signed a partnership with the US military.
 This gives a little hope to see The Speeder come true.